Parallel Split Learning with Global Sampling: Simulation Results

 We also include a \emph{centralized learning} (CL) baseline using random uniform sampling, where all data are pooled at the server and trained with a single model.
 This serves as an upper bound for performance.

 In \Cref{tab:iid_results} we report the results of the sampling methods in the IID setting, where all clients have the same distribution.
-All sampling methods perform similarly, achieving near central learning performance.
+All sampling methods perform similarly, achieving performance on par with the centralized learning (CL) baseline.